Enjoy an elaborate, musical rendition of Pixar’s Finding Nemo (2003) at this lavish production at DinoLand’s Theater in the Wild.

 Did you know?

-- Finding Nemo—The Musical incorporates six major songs: “In the Big Blue World,” “Fish are Friends, Not Food,” “Where’s My Dad?,” “We Swim Together,” “Just Keep Swimming,” and “Go with the Flow.”
+- Finding Nemo: The Big Blue…and Beyond incorporates a number of major songs: “In the Big Blue World,” “Just Keep Swimming,” and “Go with the Flow.”
 These numbers were written specifically for this attraction, marking the first time Disney had devised a theme park musical production based on a non-musical film.

-- The songs for Finding Nemo—The Musical were written by the duo of Robert Lopez and Kristen Anderson-Lopez, who also wrote the music for Disney’s animated features Winnie the Pooh (2011) and Frozen (2013).
+- Robert Lopez and Kristen Anderson-Lopez, who wrote the songs for Finding Nemo: The Big Blue…and Beyond, also wrote the music for Disney’s animated features Winnie the Pooh (2011) and Frozen (2013).

-- Finding Nemo—The Musical is performed with costumed actors and elaborate puppets amidst changing backdrops and video clips.
+- Finding Nemo: The Big Blue…and Beyond is performed with costumed actors and elaborate puppets amidst changing backdrops and video clips.
 The puppet of Crush the sea turtle is gargantuan.

 - Theater in the Wild is situated in DinoLand U.S.A even though none of its productions have involved dinosaurs.